High School: Dawson County HS (GLENDIVE, MT)

 High School: Governor John R. Rogers HS (PUYALLUP, WA)

-Andy Barnes is entering his ninth year as an assistant executive director at the WIAA.
+Andy Barnes is entering his tenth year as an assistant executive director at the WIAA.
 He was promoted from the WIAA production coordinator position which he served from February 2005 until July 2006.

 Mr. Barnes oversees swimming and diving, bowling, golf and tennis.
 He manages the Emerald City Volleyball Invitational, Emerald City Kickoff Classic and the WIAA Hall of Fame.
-Mr. Barnes also oversees the Academic Achievement program.
+Mr. Barnes also oversees the Academic Achievement program and manages allocations.

 Mr. Barnes joined the WIAA staff after graduating from Washington State University with a Bachelor of Arts degree in Sports Management and a minor in Business Administration.
 While at WSU, Mr. Barnes was part of the Cougar golf team in the spring of 2003.
 Mr. Barnes served the WIAA as an intern from May 2004 until October before accepting the production coordinator position.

 Mr. Barnes enjoys playing golf, softball and basketball in his spare time.
-He lives in Auburn with his wife, Diana.
+He lives in Auburn with his wife, Diana and son, Peyton.

 Contact: firstname.lastname@example.org | (425) 282-5237